-Valve lash setting is something most drivers don’t even think about.
+Valve lash setting, is something most drivers, don’t even think about.

-First you need to know if you even have an adjustable valve train for valve lash setting.
+First, you need to know, if you even have an adjustable valve train, for valve lash setting.

-In most cases you will not have to worry about it.
-Some manufacturers advise valves should be inspected only if there is excessive valve train noise.
+In most cases, you will not have to worry about, a valve lash setting.
+And, some manufacturers advise valves should be inspected, only if there is excessive valve train noise.

 Listen For A Ticking Valve Noise

 Note: Knowing when the valves are too loud is a matter of experience.
 Not to mention, they very gradually become louder and we are often oblivious to this fact.
-If you’re not sure, find someone with experience to help you determine the need for adjustment.
+If you’re not sure, find someone with experience, to help you determine the need for adjustment.

-If Yours Are Adjustable There Are Some Warning Signs They May Need Attention:
+If Yours Are Adjustable, There Are Some Warning Signs, They May Need Attention:

-- Poor running engine and low performance
+- Poor running engine and low performance.

-- Burnt exhaust valve(s)
+- Burnt exhaust valve(s).

-- Broken valve train components (springs, pushrods, lifters, camshaft)
+- Broken valve train components (springs, pushrods, lifters, camshaft).

-- Limited or reduced lifespan of valvetrain components
+- Limited or reduced lifespan of valvetrain components.

-- Excessive valve guide and valve seat wear
+- Excessive valve guide and valve seat wear.

-Intake valves open and close to let the air-fuel mixture (or just air in modern engines) enter the combustion chambers.
-Consequently, the exhaust valves allow exhaust gases to escape.
-Too much or too little valve clearance can result in poor performance or a rough idle.
-This is because the engine can’t “breathe” normally and operate at peak efficiency.
+Intake valves open and close to let the air-fuel mixture; (or just air in modern engines) enter the combustion chambers.
+Consequently, the exhaust valves, allow exhaust gases to escape.
+Too much or too little valve clearance, can result in poor performance or a rough idle.
+This is because, the engine can’t “breathe” normally and operate at peak efficiency.

 - Camshaft lobes